 The results are obvious: more employees are exercising and improving their health, which Zsuzsanna says motivates her to get even more people involved – and push herself to exercise even harder.

 Jabil Employees Overview

 Jabil's global employee recognition program – Respect Recognize Reward - recognizes employees from all departments and levels for superior performance and commitment to helping others realize their full potential.
-Since the program launched in 2010, more than 2,000 employees across the company were recognized for their efforts and contributions.
+Since the program launched in 2010, over 2,600 employees across the company were recognized for their efforts and contributions.